Richard-luofeng-Ren/myo-raw/README.md

 # Included files

-## myo_raw.py (access to EMG/IMU data)
+## myo_raw.py (access to EMG/IMU data) - *Run this to get data*

 myo_raw.py contains the MyoRaw class, which implements the communication protocol with a Myo.
-If run as a standalone script, it provides a graphical display of EMG readings as they come in.
+If run as a standalone script, it saves raw EMG data from myo armband as .csv files in the emg_data directory.
 A command-line argument is interpreted as the device name for the dongle; no argument means to auto-detect.
-You can also press 1, 2, or 3 on the keyboard to make the Myo perform a short, medium, or long vibration.
+Ability to manually send vibrations is disabled, although the myo armband is designed to vibrate automatically in some conditions.

 To process the data yourself, you can call MyoRaw.add_emg_handler or MyoRaw.add_imu_handler; see the code for examples.